madtank/ToolboxAI/README.md

 - Support for multiple Claude 3 and 3.5 models (Haiku, Sonnet, Opus)
 - Flexible AWS region selection
 - Memory management for context retention across conversations
+- Support for Claude 3.x AI running in a containerized environment

 With ToolboxAI, users can engage in rich, multimodal conversations that combine text-based queries, web information retrieval, visual/document content analysis, and the latest AI news from RSS feeds.